jbham/law_dr/README.md

     * It updates RDS with full PDF coordinates along with CTAKES terms
     * updates RDS will status report (error, success, etc).
 If there is an error, then error is stores in DB for later review.

+NOTE:
-NOTE: All S3 details, such as REGION, BUCKET, etc, Lambda name, SQS name are parameterized and are passed around via the payload submitted at different Stages.
+* All S3 details, such as REGION, BUCKET, etc, Lambda name, SQS name are parameterized and are passed around via the payload submitted at different Stages.
+These parameterized values get passed to REST API (backend folder) via docker via environment values.

-NOTE: If an error is encountered in any step above, then the error's full stacktrace is recorded in RDS
+* If an error is encountered in any step above, then the error's full stacktrace is recorded in RDS.

-NOTE: Two Lambdas, which are used for splitting documents and re-attaching CTAKES terms-to-pdf heavily uses PyMuPDF library with great performance.
+* Two Lambdas, which are used for splitting documents and re-attaching CTAKES terms-to-pdf heavily uses PyMuPDF library with great performance.

+# Is this the most optimal setup?
+Of course not!
+This was the optimal setup for this project.
+Your mileage may vary.
+For instance, we could probably get rid of Natgateway to reduce cost and use some other AWS tech.
+However, for this use case, I did not get that far to bother.